 Programmed for future seasons are: La Rondine in Daegu, Don Giovanni and La damnation de Faust in Saint-Etienne, Don Giovanni in Shenzhen, Macbeth in Santiago, Palla de' Mozzi by Gino Marinuzzi at Teatro Lirico di Cagliari and several symphonic concerts with Orchestra Sinfonica Giuseppe Verdi di Milano, Orchestre Symphonique Saint-Etiènne Loire, Tianjin Symphony Orchestra, Orquesta Filarmonica de Santiago and Orchestre National de France.

 In summer 2011 he has started recording for DECCA the Complete Symphonic Works of Nino Rota with Orchestra Sinfonica Giuseppe Verdi.
 In 2017 he has recorded for DECCA a tribute to Gino Marinuzzi's music.
+In 2021 a new CD for Warner titled "Italian Soundtracks" will be available.

 In april 2019 he has been appointed Principal Conductor of Opéra de Saint-Etiènne.